scalabel/scalabel/README.md

 ### [Python API for label handling and visualization](https://doc.scalabel.ai/tools.html)

-- Provides convenience [scripts](https://doc.scalabel.ai/label.html) for converting from and to other popular formats, such as COCO, KITTI, Waymo
+- Providing convenience [scripts](https://doc.scalabel.ai/label.html) for converting from and to other popular formats, such as COCO, KITTI, Waymo
-- Supports [evaluation](https://doc.scalabel.ai/eval.html) of various tasks with the Scalabel format
+- Supporting [evaluation](https://doc.scalabel.ai/eval.html) of various tasks with the Scalabel format
   - Image tagging
   - Detection
   - Pose estimation